Edin Pehlić

-Edin Pehlić (born January 13, 1984 in Stolac, SR Bosnia and Herzegovina, SFR Yugoslavia) is a Bosnian-Herzegovinian footballer, who most recently played for Igman Konjic.
+Edin Pehlić (born January 13, 1984) is a Bosnian-Herzegovinian former footballer.

 Club career

 Pehlić has played for FK Sarajevo in the Premier League of Bosnia and Herzegovina and FBK Kaunas in the Lithuanian First Division.
 He joined in the spring of 2008 on loan to MTZ-RIPO Minsk of Belarus and returned in Winter 2009 to FBK Kaunas.
 On 6 January 2011 signed with his former club FK Sarajevo.
 After one year with Sarajevo, signed on 22 January 2012 for League rival Velez Mostar.

 Personal life

 Edin and his wife Aida have a son named Mak (born 2008).